artem-ii/data/README.md

-# data
-Data Analysis Repo by Artemii
+# Data Analysis Repo by Artemii